 Meanwhile, the Romans had sent their consul Publius Valerius Laevinus to the south.
 His army - two Roman legions of 4200 men, two Latin legions of the same size, 1200 cavalry - was smaller than that of Pyrrhus, but the main problem for the Romans was that they were not yet used to the type of war that had been developed by Philip of Macedonia and Alexander the Great.
 At Heraclea, the armies engaged.
 The legionaries attacked the hoplite lines in the Epirote phalanx, but found them impenetrable.
 While the two infantry arrays were locked, Pyrrhus' horsemen and elephants attacked on the wings.
 The Romans, who had inferior cavalry, were unable to cope with the charge, and found their wings turned.

 They lost 7,000 men but were able to return to the north with discipline still intact.
 Pyrrhus lost 4,000 soldiers, which he could not replace.
 It had been an expensive victory, but the results were sensational: several inland tribes (the Lucanians, Bruttians, and Messapians) joined him, and the Greek cities of Croton and Locri did the same.
 The Romans had almost completely lost control of the south.

 Now, Pyrrhus moved quickly to the north, hoping that Rome's allies would go over to him.
 The Samnites indeed sided with the invader.
-However, they refused to side with the Epirote king and the Roman alliance survived.
-Worse, the Roman consul followed Pyrrhus everywhere, although his army had been defeated, and the other consul, Aemilius Barbula, who had ravaged Tarantine territory, was approaching too.
+However, the Latins refused to side with the Epirote king and the Roman alliance survived.
+Worse, the Roman consul followed Pyrrhus everywhere, although his army had been defeated, and the other consul, Aemilius Barbula, who had ravaged Tarentine territory, was approaching too.
 Understanding that he would soon be outnumbered, Pyrrhus returned.
 Winter quarters were found in Campania.
 The king of Epirus must have understood that the war was to become difficult.